jokla/jokla.github.io/_posts/2014-09-29-sdk-c-romeo.md

 CMake Warning at /udd/fspindle/.local/share/cmake/qibuild/target.cmake:85 (add_executable):
 Cannot generate a safe runtime search path for target image_viewer_opencv because files in some directories may conflict with libraries in implicit directories:

 runtime library [libz.so.1] in /usr/lib/x86_64-linux-gnu may be hidden by files in:
       /local/soft/romeo/devtools/naoqi-sdk-2.1.0.19-linux64/lib

 {% endhighlight %}

-{% highlight CMake %}

-CMake Warning at /udd/fspindle/.local/share/cmake/qibuild/target.cmake:85 (add_executable):
-Cannot generate a safe runtime search path for target image_viewer_opencv because files in some directories may conflict with libraries in implicit directories:

-runtime library [libz.so.1] in /usr/lib/x86_64-linux-gnu may be hidden by files in:
-      /local/soft/romeo/devtools/naoqi-sdk-2.1.0.19-linux64/lib

-{% endhighlight %}

  In that case, backup /local/soft/romeo/devtools/naoqi-sdk-2.1.0.19-linux64/lib